paramountgroup/HabitTracker/README.md

-Pets App
+Habit Tracker App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
+This app displays a list of activities and their related data that the user inputs.
-Used in a Udacity course in the Android Basics Nanodegree by Google.
+Used in a Udacity course student project in the Android Basics Nanodegree by Google.

 Pre-requisites
 --------------